ZenithVal/OSCLeash/README.md

 # OSCLeash

 Hi sorry, I swear I'm not a dissapointment to my parents. <br />
 A simple system to make a functional "Leash" in VRchat using OSC as an input controller.
-Can be adapated for different sources like a tail. <br />
+Can be adapated for different sources like a tail.
 If you're smarter and want to improve this code, by all means, PLEASE do so.

 ##